HatefulRock/Language-Learning-App/README.md

 ## About The Project

 Traditional language apps often keep you in a walled garden, learning disconnected vocabulary.
-LingoLeap is different.
+LL is different.
 It's built on the principle that the most effective way to learn is by engaging with content you find interesting, and the best way to remember is through context and intelligent repetition.

 This application is for the learner who wants to:
 *   **Read anything:** From news articles and blog posts to entire novels.